-It presents Hortonworks’ automated deployment tool for cloud environments, Cloudbreak, describes and comments features that Peter and Richard explained in their talk, and give some personal guidelines on when and why to use it or not.
+It presents Hortonworks’ automated deployment tool for cloud environments, Cloudbreak.
+It describes and comments the features that Peter and Richard explained in their talk, and give some personal guidelines on when and why to use it or not.

 Cloudbreak simplifies the deployment of Hortonworks platforms in cloud environments [… and] enables the enterprise to quickly run Big Data workloads in the cloud while optimizing the use of cloud resources.

 In other words, Cloudbreak is used to provision your cluster infrastructure through cloud providers, install Apache Ambari, and submit a cluster deployment request.
 Bear in mind that Cloudbreak only handles the infrastructure and Ambari’s installation.
 The actual cluster deployment is still done by Ambari.

 This is both an advantage and a drawback.
 Hortonworks will ensure that Cloudbreak is fine tuned for Ambari and HDP/HDF, and will have more flexibility by having full control on the project’s repository.
 On the other hand, it’s going to be a lot more difficult to plug custom-made features for your business, like you might be doing with Apache Ranger for example.

 As Cloudbreak is made for launching cluster deployments in a cloud environment, it needs a way to create and interact with the infrastructure.
 This is done through the underlying cloud provider(s) on which the HDP/HDF clusters have to be pushed.

 These are the providers currently supported by Cloudbreak:

 The first thing you need is an up and running Cloudbreak Deployer instance.
 From it, you will be able to launch your clusters on the various cloud providers.